morrownr/rtl8852bu/README.md

 Note: In Linux, driver options are called module parameters.

-A file called `8852bu.conf` will be installed in `/etc/modprobe.d` by default if you use the `install-driver.sh` script.
-If you are doing a Manual Installation, you can use the 'edit-options.sh` script to install and/or edit the file.
+A file called `8852bu.conf` will be installed in `/etc/modprobe.d` by default if you use the installation script, `install-driver.sh`.
+If you are following the Manual Installation Instructions, you can use the `edit-options.sh` script to install and/or edit the file.

-Note: The installation script will prompt you to edit the options.
+Note: The installation script, `install-driver.sh`. will prompt you to edit the options.

 `8852bu.conf` will be read and applied to the driver on each system boot.